-Alain de Botton is a renowned philosopher and international bestselling author of How Proust Can Save Your Life.
+Alain de Botton is a renowned philosopher and international bestselling author of Religion for Atheists.
 His lectures are as revelatory and engaging as novels and works of nonfiction, and he speaks frequently at venues worldwide.

 Read Full Biography